ForesightMiningSoftwareCorporation/redges/README.md

 	- Geometry data like face normal, per face uvs...
 	- Pointer to any Half Edge contained in the face.

+## Contributing

+Contributions are subject to a CLA.
+The CLA document will be published soon; in the mean time, contact us at licensing@fslabs.ca if you wish to contribute.

 ## API